 Find the Best Air Purifier for Smoke Removal

 With smoke in a home the air quality can be 100 times more polluted than outdoor air.
 It is a health concern for everyone inside.

 We talk to a lot of people about tobacco smoke removal and many think about only the smoke odor.
 It's more complicated than that.

 Removing cigarette smoke smell is challenging since it is made up of small particles and hundreds of gases.
 To remove smoke you need to capture both.
 And when embedded into fabrics and carpeting can be almost impossible to completely remove.

 To get rid of the fine particulates requires a high efficiency HEPA filter.
 The larger the better.
 The more efficient the better.

 You also need a strong carbon filter.
 Activated carbon does a good job in adsorbing smoke gases and odors.
 The problem with only having a HEPA filter is the smoke odor will not be removed.
 In some cases, the HEPA filter can capture the smoke odor and then re-release it later.
 You don't want this.

-In looking at our air purifiers, the best air purifiers for smoke removal are the EJ and Erik series.
-This is because they have the right amount of activated carbon and true HEPA filtration.
-The Max air purifier has a good HEPA filter, but frankly the carbon filter while good for light odors is not made to remove the tricky tobacco smoke odors.
+In looking at our air purifiers, the best air purifiers for smoke removal are the mod series.
+This is because they have the right amount of activated carbon and real HEPA filtration.

 For the removal of pet dander and pet hair you will want a high efficient HEPA filter.
 If you have a lot of pet hair you will want a larger HEPA filter.
 Otherwise the filter could get clogged fast.
 You need to also think about the replacement filter with pets.
 Many replacement filters can be cleaned with a vacuum cleaner.
 This saves you on the cost of buying more filters and it improves the air flow through the filters.